ohtuprojekti-medified/adminapp-medified/README.md

 _All commands mentioned are run in project root._

-Install project locally and/or add datadump to database (if you have it) with
+Install project locally and/or add datadump (if you have it) to database with

-`npm run initial`
+`npm run initial` and follow instructions.

 Add correct env variables by copying `.tmp.env` file as `.env` and filling out missing values.
 ## Development environment